 At first, baths will be uncomfortable for your baby.
-You take off his clothes so he feels cold, and then you get him wet without his permission!
-This can scare or startle him, causing an uproar.
+You take off their clothes, they feel cold, and then you get them wet without their permission!
+This can scare or startle them, causing an uproar.
 It doesn’t always have to be so, if we strive to make bath time as comfortable, relaxing, and fun as possible, our children will learn to enjoy it.

-- Sing to your child while you bathe him.
-He will surely love it and it will increase his musical and language skills!
+- Sing to your child while you bathe them.
+They will surely love it and it will increase their musical and language skills!

-- Talk and guide him through the process.
-You can tell him a story or simply talk to him about what you’re doing.
+- Talk and guide them through the process.
+You can tell them a story or simply talk to them about what you’re doing.
 Use baby talk, children like it a lot and benefit from its intonations!

-- Finally, try to bathe your little one at the same time every day so that he begins to get used to a routine and anticipate it.
+- Finally, try to bathe your little one at the same time every day so that they begin to get used to a routine and anticipate it.

 We hope these activities help you during this bonding time with your baby.
 If you have any other ideas to make bath time fun for your little one, share them in the comment section below!